 Currently conduct research in one of the disciplinary categories in Life Sciences, Physical Sciences & Engineering, or Chemistry.

-The Blavatnik Awards welcomes candidates from underrepresented groups in science and engineering.
+The Blavatnik Awards strongly encourages the nomination of women and candidates from underrepresented groups in science and engineering.

-Candidates for the 2018 Blavatnik Israel Awards must be nominated by their institutions.
+Candidates for the 2019 Blavatnik Israel Awards must be nominated by their institutions.
 Each institution may submit up to nine nominations, three in each disciplinary category of Life Sciences, Physical Sciences & Engineering, and Chemistry.
+Non-winning nominees from prior Blavatnik Awards nomination cycles are eligible to be re-nominated by their institutions as one of their nine nominees for the 2019 Awards, as long as they still meet all eligibility requirements.

 Nominees and their work as independent investigators will be evaluated according to the following criteria: